viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 This is a really nice way to extend the power of Actions and lets you run jobs on your own machine, avoiding any throttling or wait time.
 You install the [runner](https://github.com/actions/runner) application and that listens to GitHub for jobs.
 When jobs are available, the source is pulled automatically and actions are run on your server, so all this needs is an internet connection.
-One nice thing about the runner is it auto-updates itself to the latest version whenever a job is assigned.
+The runner also auto-updates itself to the latest version whenever a job is assigned.

 There are multiple packages for different operating systems and CPU architectures, but I chose Linux/ARM64 for my Pi running Raspberry Pi OS.
 All you need to do is go to *your-github-repo-url/settings/actions/runners/new*